zoylendt/zoylendt.github.io/content/Selfhosted/Multiple jDownloader2 instances behind VPN.md

 Currently I use five parallel jd2 instances, each behind its own VPN container.
 With my [ProtonVPN plan](https://protonvpn.com/de/pricing) I could use up to ten instances.
 However there is nothing preventing you from using other VPN providers or mix multiple providers.

 > [!note]
-> Of course this setup is u
+> Of course this setup is useless for One-click hosts that prohibit downloads from IPs associated with VPS or VPN.
+Geoblocking can also be an issue due to the random connections.

 # Docker containers utilized